opencybersecurityalliance/kestrel-lang/README.rst

 - Contribute to the language development (`Apache License 2.0`_):

-  - Create a `GitHub Issue`_ to report bugs and new features
+  - Create a `GitHub Issue`_ to report bugs and suggest new features
   - Follow the `contributing guideline`_ to submit your pull request
   - Refer to the `governance documentation`_ regarding PR merge, release, and vulnerability disclosure

-- Share your hunt book and analytics:
+- Share your huntbook and analytics:

   - `Kestrel huntbook`_
   - `Kestrel analytics`_